Diniden/angular-github-test/README.md

 I am using MobX as my observable store.
 I find this library reduces a lot of boilerplate and keeps a single direction of flow very easy to achieve.
 It also helps keep the componentry 'dumb'.

+## Tested on

+I know this project works on a Mac with Chrome.
+I do not have the time or resources to run this on a windows machine yet.
+I will be testing on a linux box soon.

 ## Special Custom Dev Command

 This will: